Report reveals financial incentives behind hospital bed blocking

 - 78% of over 55s say bed blocking is the key issue politicians should be focussing on at the moment

 - Urgent recommendations made to unblock health and social care

 ‘Bed blocking’ in hospitals and A&E wards is being financially incentivised, according to a new report by independent think tank Localis, in partnership with older people’s charity Anchor.

-The report ‘Unblocking: Securing a health and social care system that protects older people’, published today, explores the failures of the health and social care system, which is resulting in sub-standard care for the older population.
+The report ‘Unblocking: Securing a health and social care system that protects older people’ to published today, explores the failures of the health and social care system, which is resulting in sub-standard care for the older population.